Have you always dreamed of owning your own bar but just don't have the funds? Or maybe you'd like to try to take over an existing bar?

 A business plan is a document that you'll use to both study the financial viability of your bar takeover project, and present your future business to banks and investors.

-It is with this document that you’ll communicate your business’s concept and plan of action to potential investors when taking over bar with no money.
+It is with this document that you’ll communicate your business’s concept and plan of action to potential investors when taking over a bar with no money.
 It must therefore be precise and make people want to embark on your entrepreneurial adventure with you.

 If you've never written up a business plan before and aren't sure how to go about it, you can use online business plan software to guide you through the writing process.